RobertL31/fuddly/docs/source/tutorial.rst

   ``MyDF`` data format, **which is the topic of the current section**.

 ``strategy.py``
-  Contain optional disruptors specific to the data model (:ref:`tuto:disruptors`)
+  Contain optional operators specific to the data model (:ref:`tuto:operators`)

 ``__init__.py``
   This needs to be include for python to recognize the folder as a module